 BDG0103 Quick Formative Assessment

-DESCRIPTION: Teachers who earn the Quick Formative Assessment Micro-Credential can quickly check all students for understanding during the lesson and use responses to adjust the lesson and increase student learning.
+DESCRIPTION: Teachers who complete this lesson can quickly check all students for understanding during the lesson and use responses to adjust the lesson and increase student learning.

 RESEARCH BASE: The research base for formative assessments is strong.
 Black & Wiliam (1998) first demonstrated the powerful research (see below).
 Black and Wiliam’s (1998) seminal article (below) outlines the initial research.
 Effect sizes on learning have been shown to be anywhere from .2 (Kingston & Nash, 2011) to .87 (Graham, Hiebert, & Harris, 2015).
 A nice summary of the research base is provided by Ryerse and Brookhart (2018).
 See below.